ProIntegritate/IOCs/README.md

 - Richhash Filename
 - Richhash State: "Full header" + (size) or "No header"

-*Note: Richhashes were added are compatible with YARA rules from 2020-Jan-08, before that they used another format which wasn't compatible and could only be used for pivoting within the data.
+*Note: From 2020-Jan-08 Richhashes are compatible with YARA rules, before that they used ANOTHER format which _wasn't compatible_ and could only be used for pivoting within the data.
 Will release proper hashes of the files with proper richheader hashes later on.*